 We’ve all been there: You’re sitting at your computer crafting the perfect email to an important new client, and all of a sudden, you accidentally click ‘send’ before it’s finished.
 Or maybe you’ve come home from a tough day at work and fire off a furious email to your boss, outlining all the reasons you hate working for the company.
 You click ‘send’ and immediately regret it.

 At one time, these scenarios might have seemed like the end of the world.
 Fortunately, we have some good news for you.
-Back in 2015, Gmail launched its ‘Undo Send’ function that allows you to pull back your email before it reaches the recipient.
+Way back in 2015, Gmail launched its ‘Undo Send’ function that allows you to pull back your email before it reaches the recipient.

 You have to be quick, though.
 Gmail only allows you a handful of seconds to halt the email and redress the damage.